Your Ultimate Moving Checklist: Timeline and Task List

 Property check tip: Before hiring movers, conduct a thorough property check of your new apartment.
 This ensures the space matches the listing and identifies any issues to address with the landlord before moving day.

 Most people pack room-by-room.
-Wrong approach for a checklist for first apartment moves.
+Wrong approach for your move.
 Pack by how often you use things instead.

 The 3-Box System for Your Moving Checklist: